Brauckhoff/biopixR/joss/paper.md

 useful information from circular objects within images.
 Another integrated tool is an interactive function that assists the user in selecting the optimal input for their analysis.
-The function `interactive_objectDetection()` initiates a graphical user interface (GUI) that utilizes the Tcl/Tk framework [@tcltk], enabling users to adjust the threshold and smoothing settings of the image.
+The function `interactive_objectDetection()` initiates a graphical user interface (GUI) (\autoref{fig:example2}) that utilizes the Tcl/Tk framework [@tcltk], enabling users to adjust the threshold and smoothing settings of the image.

 ![Graphical User Interface for interactive parameter selection.
 The function `interactive_objectDetection()` provides a simple interface with sliders to adjust threshold, smoothing, and scale.
 It highlights object contours in purple and centers in green for easy visualization.
 A) In this example, the GUI was used in RKWard (0.7.5z+0.7.6+devel3, Linux, TUXEDO OS 2, [@rodiger_rkward_2012]).
 With fewer commands, an image can be imported and analyzed.
 B) The `plot()` function displays the false-color image as a preview.
 In this figure, cells with DNA damage (similar to @Roediger_2018) are visible.
 C) Loading the biopixR package in the R console shows additional information such as loaded libraries and the number of CPU threads (n = 20, parallel processing).
-D) The rendering process is displayed on the console, including timestamps and current state.](fig_1.png)
+D) The rendering process is displayed on the console, including timestamps and current state. \label{fig:RKWard}](fig_1.png)

 # Current status and outlook